Kayla Corthwaite

 Stephanie McMahon

 Stephanie McMahon tested HAP with women escaping abuse from their intimate partners.
 She also co-facilitated HAP with youth in our research program (2018 – summer 2019).
-She is currently pursuing law studies.
+She is now a lawyer practicing in Sudbury.

 Amanda Hardy